Simone Singh: Biography

 Singh was born in Jamshedpur on 10 November 1974.

-She made her acting debut with the television series Sea Hawks followed by a small role in Swabhimaan, in 1995.
+She made her acting debut with the English language series A Mouthful of Sky followed by a role in Sea Hawks in 1995.
 She played the title role in another popular television series Heena, which gave her wide recognition and was the highest rated show on Indian television at the time.
 She has been also praised for the role of Sakshi Goenka, a cunning and powerful woman, in Ek Hasina Thi.

-She played roles in a few other movies and has been acclaimed for her role in Being Cyrus, co-starring Boman Irani, Dimple Kapadia and Saif Ali Khan.
-She also played a small role in the blockbuster movie "Kal Ho Na Ho".
+She has been acclaimed for her role in Being Cyrus, co-starring Boman Irani, Dimple Kapadia and Saif Ali Khan.
+She also played the iconic role of Camilla in the blockbuster movie Kal Ho Na Ho and delivered a memorable performance as Rukshar in Kabhi Khushi Kabhie Gham.

 She is the first Indian TV actress to present at the International Emmy Awards in NYC.
-And she served on the jury of the first International Emmy Awards held in India in 2005.
+She also served on the jury of the International Emmy Awards.